MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 </math>

 Where both cost and loss functions are simple and behaved, it may be possible to find the optimal solution analytically.
 However, in more realistic conditions, risk of loss is a complex function of multiple sources of loss -- including low-level media failures, mid-level events such as manufacturing defects that affect clusters of media, and high-level events such as government action that can simultaneously affect multiple replicas of entire collections.
-Moreove, in realistic conditions there will be significant uncertertainty about the distribution of threats.
+Moreover, in realistic conditions there will be significant uncertainty about the distribution of threats.

 In order to evaluate a curator's strategies under these more realistic conditions, we adopt two approaches: First, we use discrete event simulation across a range of threat conditions to estimate the loss function for a specific curation strategy.
 Second, we aim to identify strategies that are relatively low cost and robust to a range of threat conditions, rather than focusing on the optimal strategy for a precisely identified set of threats.
+Rather than search for asymptotically optimal solutions to over-specified situations, we hope to develop reasonably precise answers to very approximate questions.

 # Basic Model and Some Implications

 ## Very Brief Outline of the Model

-A *client* (library) has a *collection* of *documents* in digital form.
-A copy of the collection of documents is stored on a *server* somewhere.
-If the client maintains multiple *copies* of the collection of documents, the several copies are stored on separate servers.
+The model for the simulations is very simple.
+A ***client*** (library) has a ***collection*** of ***documents*** in digital form.
+A copy of the collection of documents is stored on a ***server*** somewhere.
+If the client maintains multiple ***copies*** of the collection of documents, the several copies are stored on separate servers.
 Customers retrieve documents from the server(s) to read them.
-An *error* may occur that corrupts a copy of a document or makes that copy inaccessible.
-In this case, we consider the copy to be *lost*.
+An ***error*** may occur that corrupts a copy of a document or makes that copy inaccessible.
+In this case, we consider the copy to be ***lost***.
 Other copies may still persist.
 If all copies of a document are lost, then the document itself is permanently lost.

 (All the italicized words are terms of art that are discussed in detail later.)